 Last updated 01/20/2022

 Cases of the Coronavirus (or COVID-19) started to come up in late 2019, but reached unreasonable limits in the early months of 2020.
-Most cases are occurring in China itself, but the dangerous virus is quickly spreading to other regions of the world.
-Airlines are shutting down travel to China until as far out as the end of April 2020 and the U.S. State Department has declared a level 4 travel advisory on the country of China, strongly urging travelers to avoid visiting China.
-In addition, on March 19, 2020 the U.S. State Department declared a level 4 Health Advisory due to the impact of the COVID-19 outbreak advising citizens to restrict all international travel, which is still in place.
+The dangerous virus quickly spread to other regions of the world, including the United States.
+On March 19, 2020 the U.S. State Department declared a level 4 Health Advisory due to the impact of the COVID-19 outbreak advising citizens to restrict all international travel, which is still in place.
 Despite other countries beginning to reopen their borders and the number of cases falling in some areas, many travelers have had to cancel or postpone their trips for 2021.

 Travel insurance is always a good idea, even with the outbreak happening around the world.
 Here are some quick answers to the top travel insurance questions relating to coverage against the Coronavirus: